AIRSHOW-Airbus bags Asian deals as Farnborough struggles to take off

 airline alliance.

-commitment for 30 of its 737 family of planes, in a deal worth
+signed a commitment for 30 of its 737 family of planes, in a

 Airbus confirmed an order from German airline Germania for